Christopher Nolan(1970–)

 Sir Christopher Edward Nolan, CBE

-Christopher Edward Nolan was born at Westminster Hospital in central London on 30 July 1970, second son of Brendan Nolan, an Irish-born advertising executive from Sligo who had moved to London in the 1960s, and Christina Jensen, an American-born flight attendant turned English teacher.
-The household alternated through his childhood between Highgate in north London and Evanston, Illinois, on the Chicago lakeshore, where his mother's family was based; he held British and American passports and was the only one of three brothers raised across both countries through to university age.
-He was schooled at Haileybury College in Hertfordshire from thirteen, made his first short films on his father's Super-8 camera in his early teens (the foundational childhood project, *Tarantella*, a surreal eight-minute piece on a dancing skeleton, survives), and went up to University College London in 1989 to read English literature.
+Christopher Edward Nolan was born in central London on 30 July 1970, second son of an Irish-born advertising executive from Sligo and an American mother.
+The household alternated between Highgate in London and Evanston, Illinois; he held British and American passports, made his first short films on his father's Super-8 camera in his early teens, and read English literature at University College London.

-*Memento* (2000), the two-strand puzzle picture about a man with anterograde amnesia investigating his wife's murder, was the breakthrough.
-Made on a budget of nine million dollars, with the narrative running forward in black-and-white sequences and backward in colour sequences and meeting at the central event of the wife's death, the picture established the puzzle-narrative architecture that has been the signature form of every Nolan feature since. *Memento* took the Independent Spirit Award for Best Feature in 2001, the Best Original Screenplay nomination at the 2002 Oscars, and made Nolan, at thirty, one of the most-discussed working directors of the new American independent cinema.
-The next picture, the Alaskan-set remake *Insomnia* (2002) with Al Pacino and Robin Williams, was the Warner Bros studio-system test he had to pass before the studio would give him a major franchise.
-He passed.
+Memento (2000), the puzzle picture about a man with anterograde amnesia, running forward in black-and-white and backward in colour, was the breakthrough.
+It established the puzzle-narrative architecture that has been the signature of every Nolan feature since, won the Independent Spirit Award for Best Feature and a Best Original Screenplay Oscar nomination, and made him, at thirty, one of the most-discussed directors of the new American cinema.
+The studio remake Insomnia (2002) was the test Warner Bros set before handing him a major franchise.

-*Oppenheimer* (2023), the three-hour biographical picture on the physicist J. Robert Oppenheimer's leadership of the Manhattan Project, was the picture for which he finally took the Academy Awards he had been nominated for through the previous decade.
-The picture took the 2024 Best Picture and Best Director Oscars, Cillian Murphy took Best Actor for the lead, and the picture grossed about a billion dollars worldwide on a budget of a hundred million, an extraordinary commercial performance for a three-hour adult-audience drama with no special effects to speak of and the dropping of the first atomic-bomb test as its set-piece sequence.
-He was knighted in the 2024 New Year Honours, partly on the strength of *Oppenheimer* and partly on the cumulative weight of the twelve-feature career through to the picture.
-He has lived with Emma Thomas in Los Angeles since the 2000s and has four children.
-He is the only filmmaker in the modern history of commercial cinema to have directed twelve consecutive features each of which grossed at least double its budget; he has never made a feature for less than the next one's budget; and he has been, since *Inception*, the senior figure in studio Hollywood for the proposition that a complex original-script intellectual blockbuster can be a commercial proposition at the global box office.
-The Nolan name in the Irish-side catalogue is the patronymic of *Ó Nualláin* (descendant of Nuallán, the noble one), the foundational Leinster surname of the southern Pale counties; Brendan Nolan brought the patronymic to London in the 1960s and his son has carried it back into the front rank of working English-language commercial cinema.
+Oppenheimer (2023), the three-hour biographical picture on the Manhattan Project, took the 2024 Best Picture and Best Director Oscars and grossed about a billion dollars, an extraordinary commercial performance for a three-hour adult drama.
+He was knighted in the 2024 New Year Honours.
+He is the only filmmaker in modern commercial cinema to have directed twelve consecutive features each grossing at least double its budget, and has been, since Inception, the senior figure in studio Hollywood for the proposition that a complex original-script blockbuster can be a global commercial success.
+The Nolan name, the Leinster patronymic Ó Nualláin, his father brought to London in the 1960s; his son has carried it into the front rank of working English-language cinema.

 Achievements